MEET THE TEAM

 Meet the Bike Fort Collins team.
 Collectively, a group of individuals with a diverse set of backgrounds and skills, a passion for getting more people on bikes and on the safest network of streets, bikeways and bicycle trails possible.

 Dave Dixon, Executive Director

-Dave is not only passionate about cycling with a League Certified Instructor (LCI) designation from the League of American Bicyclists, but is also a seasoned business development, marketing, and sponsorship/fundraising professional leading and collaborating with a wide range of companies and community groups.
-He has served as President of the Denver Active 20-30 Children’s Foundation, as well as chaired its flagship fundraising event, The Denver Polo Classic—one of the largest charitable Polo tournaments in the country.
+Dave is not only passionate about cycling with a League Cycling Instructor (LCI) designation from the League of American Bicyclists, but is also a seasoned business development, marketing, and sponsorship/fundraising professional leading and collaborating with a wide range of companies and community groups.
+He has served as President of the Denver Children’s Foundation, and prior to that, chaired its flagship fundraising event, The Denver Polo Classic—one of the largest charitable Polo tournaments in the country.
 He has also served on a number of other non-profit Boards, including chairing the Cherry Arts Board, parent to the nationally renowned Cherry Creek Arts Festival.
-And more recently, Dave served as Marketing & Sponsorship Director with Cherry Creek Shopping Center, Denver’s #1 tourist attraction, where he was primarily responsible for all internal and external communications, as well as fostering numerous mutually beneficial sponsorship relationships.
+And more recently, Dave served as Marketing & Sponsorship Director with Cherry Creek Shopping Center, Denver’s #1 tourist attraction, where as a member of the executive management team he was responsible for all internal and external communications, as well as fostering numerous mutually beneficial partnerships.